angelleng/shishang/README.md

 Final Project for EECS 545 F14 at University of Michigan

-Our group implemented a variant of collaborative filtering algorithm proposed in Unifying Nearest Neighbors Collaborative Filtering, Verstrepen et. al and applied it on Yahoo! movie rating data.
+Our group implemented a variant of collaborative filtering algorithm proposed in *Unifying Nearest Neighbors Collaborative Filtering*, Verstrepen et. al and applied it on Yahoo! movie rating data.

 The original paper can be found here: http://adrem.ua.ac.be/~goethals/publications/pubs/verstrepen14kunn.pdf